- Licensing 101

 - How do I obtain a statutory license as described in section 112 or 114?

 To obtain a statutory license, you must first notify sound recording copyright owners by filing a Notice of Use of Sound Recordings Under Statutory License (“Notice of Use”) with the Copyright Office.
 All services must file a Notice of Use prior to making the first ephemeral copy or first digital transmission of a sound recording to avoid being subject to liability for copyright infringement.
-An original Notice of Use with a $25 filing fee should be sent to the Copyright Royalty Board at the U.S. Copyright Office (address located on the form).
+An original Notice of Use with a $25 filing fee (increase from $25 to $40, effective May 1, 2014) should be sent to the Copyright Royalty Board at the U.S. Copyright Office (address located on the form).
 The Copyright Office will not provide you with any confirmation that it has received your Notice of Use.
 Once a service files its Notice of Use, it may commence making digital audio transmissions, provided that it complies with all of the terms and conditions of the statutory license, makes all payments, and files all statements of account and reports of use when due.
 Services providing a Notice of Use are subject to the default rates and terms of the statutory license as set by the Copyright Royalty Board.
 Services wishing to operate under alternative rates or terms (e.g., pursuant to the Webcaster Settlement Act, etc.) should follow the instructions prescribed in those rates and terms.

 - How do I qualify for a statutory license?